cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 Enforce  **Return Early** pattern in functions and methods, including the render method of React components.

-Return early pattern forces you to first consider exceptional situations or error conditions in your functions like validations and inconsistencies on the first lines of a function or method.
+Return early pattern forces you to first consider exceptional situations or error conditions in your functions like validations and variables or input inconsistencies on the first lines of a function or method.

 *PREFER THIS:*